-As discussed elsewhere, contemporary participants in the commercial sector typically harvest greater amberjack incidentally while pursuing other reef fish species.
-As such, successful landing of the species can help mitigate opportunity losses (and economic losses) when the targeted species are not available.
+As discussed in Section 2.2, contemporary participants in the commercial sector typically harvest greater amberjack incidentally while pursuing other reef fish species.
+As such, successful landing of other reef fish species can help mitigate opportunity losses (and economic losses) when greater amberjack is not available to harvest.
 Three alternatives have been proposed to extend the allowable fishing season and enable ongoing harvest opportunities and associated social benefits while simultaneously supporting the stock rebuilding effort under the 2027 timeline.

-No action Alternative 1 would not alter current regulations and thus would not alter existing fishing opportunities or generate new social effects.
-The risks of in-season closures and the need for potential paybacks of any harvest that exceeds the commercial ACL for the species would remain, however, with the opportunity-limiting nature of such outcomes deemed likely to generate a range of problematic social effects.
-No action would also preclude movement toward the overarching rebuilding objective and fail to mitigate any social impacts resulting from an overfished stock.
+Alternative 1 would not alter current regulations and thus would not alter existing fishing opportunities or generate new social effects.
+The risks of in-season closures and the need for potential paybacks of any harvest that exceeds the commercial ACL for the species would remain.
+However, with the opportunity-limiting nature of Alternative 1 due to a reduced season length, a range of problematic social effects are expected.
+No action would also preclude movement toward the overarching rebuilding objective due to the higher probability of exceeding the ACL and fail to mitigate any social impacts resulting from an overfished stock.

-Alternatives 2 and 4, and Preferred Alternative 3 were developed in part through input from commercial participants who indicated the need for a revised trip limit strategy that would establish limitations based on number of fish rather than volume of poundage.
+Alternatives 2 and 4, and Preferred Alternative 3 were developed in part through input from the Reef Fish AP and the Law Enforcement Technical Committee, who indicated the desire for a revised trip limit strategy that would establish limitations based on number of fish rather than volume of poundage due to the reduced catch limits.
 A key element of the rationale is to simplify at-sea reckoning of trip-specific harvest levels by participants.
-This outcome of itself would generate positive social effects insofar as it could serve to minimize (a) the potential for over-harvest, (b) stress associated with uncertainty about harvest levels among participants, and (c) the potential for individual and collective penalties that may follow from over-harvest during any given trip and season.
-Moreover, Alternatives 2-4 would ideally function to enable an extended fishing season by reducing the rate of harvest, which in turn would support the stock rebuilding effort and its accompanying intent to improve fishing opportunities and generate positive social effects over time.
+This outcome in itself would generate positive social effects insofar as it could serve to minimize (a) the potential for over-harvest due to a reduced rate of landings, (b) stress associated with uncertainty about harvest levels among participants due to fish weight estimation while at sea, and (c) the potential for individual (citations) and collective penalties (sector paybacks and unavailability of fish in the market) that may follow from over-harvest during any given trip and season.
+Moreover, Alternatives 2 and 4, and Preferred Alternative 3 would ideally function to enable an extended fishing season by reducing the rate of harvest.
+This would, in turn, support the stock rebuilding effort due to less discards and improve fishing opportunities, thereby generating positive social effects over time.